Skip to main content

 Severity inflation is a sales tactic, not a security signal.
 Vendors who score every SQL injection finding as Critical regardless of context are signalling that the scoring is for invoice justification, not remediation prioritisation.
 The same pattern shows up in vendors who refuse to score anything Low — “if we found it, it must matter” — which inflates the report’s apparent value while breaking your engineering team’s ability to triage.

-The scoring rubric we use is published.
+The scoring rubric we use is published on the methodology page.
 CVSS as the technical floor, business impact as the prioritisation overlay, the result documented per finding so the reasoning survives the report being read in isolation.
 If every finding in a report is Critical or High, the prioritisation is broken — and the report is shipping you alarm, not ranked work.

 What happens when we find something that can’t wait until the report